KetothXupack/java-classloader-playground/README.md

 Repository repository = ... // migration/bytecode repository
 SerializationProvider delegate = ... // original serializator used to

-InputStream is = // stream with old verion of Example object Migrator migrator = new Migrator(delegate, repository);
+InputStream is = ... // stream with old version of Example object Migrator migrator = new Migrator(delegate, repository);
 RenamedExample obj = migrator.readObject(is, RenamedExample.class);
 ```